Anoncheg1/firstly-search/README.md

 # dired-e-mode
-Dired minor mode to move cursor by just pressing alphabet or number keys.
+Dired minor mode for Emacs text editor to move cursor by pressing alphabet or number keys.

 Standard Dired keys i, k, d, m should be rebinded before usage.